Mayor’s Youth Employment & Education Program (MYEEP)

 MYEEP services include:

-Following training, youth are matched with trained worksite supervisors at public sector and nonprofit organizations, who provide one-on-one instruction and workplace mentoring.
+Following training, youth are matched with trained worksite supervisors at a wide range of companies/organizations who provide one-on-one instruction and workplace mentoring.
 Placements are based on each youth’s interest assessment, education and career goals.
 Participants work 10 hours a week during the school year and 20 hours a week during the summer.
-Worksites include community-based organizations, arts and cultural organizations, recreation centers, childcare and development centers, Beacon Centers and other public agencies.
-Positions include computer/clerical aide, art intern, childcare aide, library aide, recreational assistance and graphic designer.
+Worksites include community-based organizations, arts and cultural organizations, recreation centers, childcare and development centers, government agencies and private companies.

 Youth Leadership Development